develop-me/bootcamp--week-09-10--react/challenges/03-hooks/01-basic-hooks/README.md

     let random = Math.random(); // a number between 0 and 1
     let number = Math.floor(random * 100); // a number between 0 and 99
     ```

-3) Create a `<LameGame aim={ x }>` component.
-When a "Start" button is pressed it displays "{ aim } seconds" and shows a "Now" button.
-The idea is to click the "Now" button as close to `aim` seconds after you pressed "Start".
-Once you click on "Now" it should tell you how close you were in 1/10ths of a second.
-The "Start" and "Now" buttons should only show when relevant.